anzboi/proto-playground/chatter/README.md

 # Chatter

 Chatter is a very simple chat server over gRPC.
-Chatter is intended to be used to test bidirectional streams.
+Chatter is used to demonstrate and test various features and tooling against gRPC.
+It exposes a few RPCs including unary RPCs, as well as client, server and bidirectional streams.

 ## Install